ygins/model/README.md

 # model
-NPM package to create models at runtime with javascript
+NPM package to create models at runtime with JS.